nf-core/website/markdown/usage/configuration.md

 then every `-c` file in the order supplied, and finally command line `--<parameter>` options.

 > ⚠️ For Nextflow DSL2 nf-core pipelines - parameters defined in the parameter block in `custom.config` files **WILL NOT** override defaults in `nextflow.config`!
 Please use `-params-file` in these cases
+>
 > ```
 > {
 >    "<parameter1_name>": 1,
 >    "<parameter2_name>": '<string>'
 > }
 > ```
+>
+> You can also generate such a JSON via each pipelines 'launch' button on the [nf-co.re website](https://nf-co.re/launch).

 See the [Nextflow documentation](https://www.nextflow.io/docs/latest/config.html) for more information about configuration syntax and available parameters.